 Prerequisite(s): Private pilot certificate airplane single engine land with instrument airplane rating.
 Student must have an FAA Second Class Medical.
-Corequisite(s): ASA 211

-This course is designed to provide the practical flight training required toward the completion of the Commercial pilot certificate utilizing an FAA-approved Part 141 training curriculum.
-During the Commercial pilot flight training the student increases proficiency in VFR cross-country procedures by planning and performing extended cross-country flight operations.
+This course is designed to begin the practical flight training required for the successful attainment of the airplane Commercial pilot certificate utilizing an FAA approved Part 141 training curriculum.
+During the flight training the student increases proficiency in VFR cross-country procedures by planning and performing extended cross-country flight operations.
 The student also increases proficiency in performing night flight operations.
-Two hours of ground instruction in LCCC's flight training device is also a course requirement.
-Students must attend flight practical class one hour per week during the semester to discuss and resolve situations which arise during flight training and to receive safety and/or technical information.
+There is one stage of flight training.
+The one lecture hour of practical application may be integrated into the ASA 211 flight theory course as appropriate at the discretion of the course instructor.
+The practical course instructor will facilitate the resolution of any flight training issues that may arise.

-ASA 214 Commercial Pilot Airplane II 2:1:75-84
+ASA 214 Commercial Pilot Airplane II 2:1:1:4

-Prerequisite(s): ASA 212, Possession of the Private Pilot Certificate Airplane Single-Engine Land with Instrument Airplane Rating.
+Prerequisite(s): ASA 212.
+Possession of the Private Pilot Certificate Airplane Single-Engine Land with Instrument Airplane Rating.
 Second Class FAA Medical.
-Corequisite(s): ASA 221

-This course is designed to complete the practical flight training required for the successful attainment of the Commercial Pilot certificate utilizing an FAA approved Part 141 training curriculum.
-The student gains proficiency in operating a complex aircraft and includes learning the procedures to operate complex airplane systems and managing engine and equipment malfunctions and failures.
-The student performs maneuvers and procedures to attain the proficiency level required for a commercial pilot with an instrument rating.
-Students must attend flight practical class one hour per week during the semester to discuss and learn Single-pilot Resource Management material and facilitate the resolution of any situations that may arise during flight training.
+This course is designed to complete the practical flight training required for the successful attainment of the airplane Commercial Pilot certificate utilizing an FAA approved Part 141 training curriculum.
+The student gains proficiency in operating a complex aircraft or a Technologically Advanced Aircraft (TAA) and includes learning the procedures to operate complex airplane systems, equipment malfunctions and failures.
+The TAA training includes operation of the Garmin G3X Touch, GTN 750 and GFC autopilot or similar TAA recognized equipment.
+The student performs maneuvers and procedures to attain the proficiency level required for an airplane Commercial Pilot Certificate with an instrument rating.
+The students must attend the one-hour flight practical lecture class during the semester to learn the operational features of the Garmin G3X Touch, GTN 750 and GFC autopilot.
+Students are required to communicate weekly with the practical course instructor regarding their flight course progress and to facilitate the resolution of any issues that may arise during flight training.